Vicidel/lora_drone/02_MATLAB_simulations/matlab_sim_v2/README.md

 ## Folder description

-This folder contains the Arduino code to put the beacon in "lost" mode when the button is pressed.
-The v2 is for Micha's beacon with onboard GPS to have a ground truth.
+This folder contains the second MATLAB simulations.
+The file "multiple_run.m" can be used to run the different simulations multiple times to compare them.